 Which author would you travel furthest to see and why?

 V: Well, the author I’ve travelled farthest to see in the past has been Julian Barnes.
 But that old flame may be dying now; I’m not sure I’d rush to get a ticket for the promotion of his latest novel.
 But then, I am horribly lazy and probably wouldn’t get out of bed for even my favourite authors.

-A: I took my daughter to Cheltenham primarily to see her teen idol Carrie Hope Fletcher (twice in one day) and that was far enough – an hour and a bit’s drive.
+A: I took my daughter to Cheltenham primarily to see her teen idol Carrie Hope Fletcher (twice in one day) for her book All I Know Now (reviewed here) and that was far enough – an hour and a bit’s drive.
 But I do go into London occasionally – and it’s £30 return on the train plus car-parking, so it has to be special.